MOxUnit/MOcov/README.md

                                     '-cover_html_dir','coverage_html');
     ```

     where `'path/with/tests'` contains unit tests.
+In this case, `moxunit_runtests` will call the `mocov` function to generate coverage reports.

 -   On the Matlab platform, results from `profile('info')` can be stored in JSON, XML or HTML formats directly.
 In the following: